b3nk4n/bomb-game/README.md

     3. Select the project's _Module_
     4. Select _Simulator_ toggle (which does not need a provisioning profile)
 4. Launch the run configuration

+### Running on a physical iOS device

+1. Run Xcode
+2. Create an empty iOS app, using the bundle identifier as specified in `robovm.properties` as `app.id`
+3. Under _Settings > Accounts_, sign in with your Apple ID
+4. Connect your device (iPhone) using a cable
+5. In Xcode, select your device in the top toolbar as destination target
+6. In your app projects **Signing & Capabilities**, use the following settings:
+   - Enable **Automatically manage signing**
+   - Select your Apple ID (Personal Team) as **Team**
+   - As **Bundle Identifier**, ensure it is correct as described in step 2
+   - Xcode should indicate the **Provisioning Profile** and **Signing Certificate** below
+7. Create a run configuration similar to described above.
+But use **Attached Device** and select the created **Signing Identity** (equal to the Xcode _Signing Certificate_ from step 6)

+### Changes in the logo or icon are not reflected in the installed iOS app during development

+At least when changes in the Logo (`Logo.imageset`) are made, these are not directly reflected after reinstalling or even deleting the app.
+These might be cached by the phone internally.
+Simply rebooting the iPhone resolves this and makes these changes visible.

 ## License